• Skip to primary navigation

 • Add a little bit of mint, oregano or basil – these each have a different flavor profile and are more aromatic than parsley.
 Start with a small amount or they each can overpower your sauce.

-• Increase the garlic or add shallot – If you can tolerate alliums, create an intense red garlic sauce by adding 2-3 additional garlic cloves or a small shallot
+• Increase the garlic or add shallot – if you can tolerate alliums, create an intense red garlic sauce by adding 2-3 additional garlic cloves or a small shallot

 • Make it spicy – add Aleppo pepper, red pepper flakes or other hot peppers.
 Not familiar with Aleppo pepper?
 It’s one of my favorite things.
 Read more in my Aleppo pepper ingredient spotlight.